 Don’t worry about trying to attain a great development sheet of drawings like the one above.
-This may have been assembled from many other sketches – all traced, and rendered (we don’t “colour-in”, we “render” colour and shade!), onto the same sheet.
-The arrows show the flow of development and the hand written text shows spontaneity and explains your thought processes.
+This may well have been assembled from many other sketches – all traced, and rendered (we don’t “colour-in”, we “render” colour and shade!), onto the same sheet.
+The arrows show the flow of development and the hand written text (annotations) shows spontaneity and explain your thought processes.

-All great designs start with an idea – whether that’s scribbled onto the back of a beer mat or envelop – mastering the ability to draw your ideas, freehand, in isometric projection will allow you to quickly and efficiently communicate your ideas to team or even clients.
+All great designs start with an idea – whether that’s scribbled onto the back of a beer mat or an envelope – mastering the ability to draw your ideas, freehand, will allow you to quickly and efficiently communicate your ideas to your friends, your team or even to your clients.

 Download and print this paper to help you.
 Print it in B&W and then put behind thin paper (such as layout paper) to guide your freehand drawings).